 Bariatric surgery has been recommended by an international diabetes consensus group for the treatment of T2DM since 2016.
 Low-carbohydrate diets and short-term caloric restriction to aid weight loss are recommended in the ADA and European Association for the Study of Diabetes (EASD) guidelines, but only as part of the treatment and with reversal not being specifically addressed overall.

 Low-calorie (energy-deficient) diets

 Calorie restriction is associated with weight loss and hepatic and pancreatic fat reduction, as well as improved glycaemic control.
-Although this might be said for many diets, one of the criticisms of this approach is that it is difficult to achieve and not sustainable.
-Resulting micronutrient deficiencies require supplementation and monitoring.
+Although this might be said for many diets, one of the criticisms of this approach is that it is difficult to achieve and not sustainable, resulting in micronutrient deficiencies that require supplementation and monitoring.

-Long-term impact on maintenance of weight loss and associated glycaemic improvements and health consequences of intense calorie restriction remain unknown.
+The long-term impact on the maintenance of weight loss and associated glycaemic improvements and health consequences of intense calorie restriction remain unknown.
 There have been reports of a reduction of neuropathy and reduction in retinal complications; however, the evidence is sparse and conflicting, such that ongoing follow-up, especially eye examinations, is still strongly advised.

 Low-carbohydrate (macronutrient composition/ restriction) diets

 Evidence of the benefits of low “carb” diets on weight loss and glycaemic control continues to emerge, despite this being one of the earliest approaches to diabetes therapy.
 However, the heterogeneity in the approach and definitions across studies limits the ability to fully examine T2DM reversal.